MCT-master/mct-master.github.io/README.md

 ## 1. Serve the Blog Locally

-You can serve the MCT blog locally on your machine using Jekyll.
-First, you need to install Ruby and Bundler as dependencies.
-For more details and instructions on how to set up the environment, visit [these Jekyll tutorials](https://jekyllrb.com/tutorials/using-jekyll-with-bundler/).
+You can build the MCT blog and visualize it in the browser locally on your machine installing [Jekyll](https://jekyllrb.com/docs/installation/).

 Once you have your Jekyll environment set up, you can serve from the root blog folder using this command in the terminal: